 11_ TEAL_Adult_Learning_Theory.
 The Adult Learning Theory - Andragogy - of Malcolm Knowles.
 Malcolm Shepherd Knowles (1913 – 1997) was an American educator well known for the use of the term Andragogy as synonymous to adult education.

-According Malcolm Knowles, andragogy is the art and science of adult learning, thus andragogy refers to any form of adult learning.
+According to Malcolm Knowles, andragogy is the art and science of adult learning, thus andragogy refers to any form of adult learning.
 (Kearsley, 2010).
 The term andragogy can be supposedly equivalent to the term pedagogy.
-Andragogy in Greek means the man-leading in comparison to pedagogy, which in Greek means child-leading.
-However, it should be noticed that the term pedagogy is used since the Ancient Greek times while Alexander Kapp, a German educator, originally used the term andragogy in 1833.
+Andragogy in Greek means man-leading in comparison to pedagogy, which in Greek means child-leading.
+However, it should be noted that the term pedagogy has been used since the Ancient Greek times, while Alexander Kapp, a German educator, first used the term andragogy in 1833.

 Teaching and Learning Resources / Andragogy.
 Just as there is no one theory that explains how humans learn, no single theory of adult learning has emerged to unify the field.

 The best known theory of adult learning is Knowles’ andragogy.
 As a teacher, writer, and leader in the field of adult education, Knowles was an innovator, responding to the needs of the field as he perceived them and, as such, he was a key figure in the growth and practice of adult education throughout the Western world.
 However, as many critics have noted, both his theory and practice embodied his own value system.
 Learning Theories/Adult Learning Theories.
 Overview Typical adult learning theories encompass the basic concepts of behavioral change and experience.